 Stop Comparing Yourself to Others

-In the world of Insta-perfection and online highlight reels, it’s effortless to scroll through the perfect photos that everyone else is taking of their lives’ greatest moments and wonder what we’re doing wrong with our own.
+In the world of Insta-perfection and online highlight reels, it’s effortless to scroll through the perfect photos that everyone else is taking of their lives’ most incredible moments and wonder what we’re doing wrong with our own.

 The truth is – we’re not doing anything wrong.
 All you see online is a brief snapshot of what they want you to see.
 It’s perfectly curated to make you think that you aren’t good enough, when in fact, their real-life is probably just as dull and grinding as yours is.
-The fact that they have a decent camera and an eye for aesthetics doesn’t mean they are better than you in any way.
+The fact that these social media influences have a decent camera and an eye for aesthetics doesn’t mean they are better than you in any way.

 Fake it ‘Til You Make it